w3f/Grants-Program/applications/msai.md

 ### Ecosystem Fit

 The deliverables described above are intended to be used by any substrate based project that would like to leverage encrypted data stored on the blockchain and shared via NFT tokens.
 This project makes secure data storage more accessible to developers within the substrate ecosystem.
+Through a standardized api, our proposed system will be usable by any application or system where they deal with health data and get user opt-in thus contributing to demand for the Polkadot ecosystem.

-The project is a real useful application of web3 technologies which we intend to build on Polkadot if we receive funding The project is intending to design and develop a parachain so that we do not have to rely on private chains or limited blockchains catering just for the healthcare environment.
+The project is a practical application of web3 technologies which we intend to build on Polkadot if we receive funding.
-The project is intending to show that PolkaDot can scale by having patients in each region have their own MarvSai sidechains made possible with the pluggable nature of Polkadot.
+Using a PolkaDot side chain can prove Polkadot's scalability by for instance spliting records by region and having a parachain per region as our plantuml diagram.
-Target audience would initially be our own app but can be any health provider.
-Ultimately consumers will benefit , particularly health patients who travel in multiple jurisdictions (e.g. Ukranians who arrive in UK have no medical history and it is difficult to carry and validate scans from different countries)
+Ultimately consumers will benefit , particularly health patients who travel in multiple jurisdictions (e.g. Ukranians who arrive in UK have no medical history, and it is difficult to carry and validate scans from different countries)
 Target audience is any healthcare data silo and any health patients who can contribute their data and earn ERC20 like tokens on this chain.
 - What need(s) does your project meet?
 Specialising public blockchain for exchange of health data and creation of the backbone fabric of a federated healthcare system.